-- NOT ENOUGH TIME: Families are busy, and we often don’t give ourselves enough time in the morning to make a nutritious breakfast.
-Slow down, and realize those moments you take feeding kids a healthy breakfast can lead to a more alert, and better-performing child!
+1. NOT ENOUGH TIME: Families are busy, and we often don’t give ourselves enough time in the morning to make a nutritious breakfast.
+Slow down, and realize those moments you take feeding kids a healthy breakfast can lead to a more alert and better-performing child!
 Plan ahead for breakfast.
 Make large portions on the weekends and use breakfast leftovers during the week.
 Use the crockpot to simmer breakfast oatmeal overnight so it's ready when you get up.

-- NOT ENOUGH PROTEIN: Traditional breakfast is high in refined carbohydrates.
-This type of breakfast may cause a spike in insulin, which leaves kids hungry well before lunchtime (think, pancakes and syrup and the “food coma” soon after!)
+2. NOT ENOUGH PROTEIN: Traditional breakfast is high in refined carbohydrates.
+This type of breakfast may cause a spike in insulin, which leaves kids hungry well before lunchtime (think, pancakes and syrup, and the “food coma” soon after!)
 Adding some protein provides a much slower release of energy, which may help kids to concentrate all morning.
 Adding nut butter, eggs, cheese, and beans to breakfast are just a few ways to boost your breakfast with protein.

-- TOO MUCH SUGAR: American kids on average are getting 3-4 times more added sugar than what is recommended by experts like the American Heart Association.
-Traditional breakfast food like flavored yogurt, cereal, and breakfast bars may provide a whole day’s worth off added sugar before kids even go to school (just one Pop-tart has 17 grams of sugar!)
-Be mindful of added sugar by avoiding sugary drinks, flavored yogurts and processed breakfast foods.
+3. TOO MUCH SUGAR: American kids on average are getting 3-4 times more added sugar than what is recommended by experts like the American Heart Association.
+Traditional breakfast food like flavored yogurt, cereal, and breakfast bars may provide a whole day’s worth of added sugar before kids even go to school (just one Pop-tart has 17 grams of sugar!)
+Be mindful of added sugar by avoiding sugary drinks, flavored yogurts, and processed breakfast foods.
 Read labels(4 grams of sugar equals one teaspoon).
 Breakfast cereals, for example, should have no more than 5 grams of sugar per serving.

 For even more breakfast recipes visit our recipe pages and use the Breakfast Tag.